 If there are clear issues that need to be addressed, perhaps you implement a solution first and then begin gathering feedback.
 This will allow you to demonstrate your willingness to act and then adjust the solution based on real-time feedback from employees.

-During times of crisis, silence from your organization is beyond deafening to your employees; your workforce needs to know that you care about their needs and are managing with confidence.
+During times of change, silence from your organization is beyond deafening to your employees; your workforce needs to know that you care about their needs and are managing with confidence.

 However you do it, you need to engage with employees — now more than ever.

 Mercer is here to help as you navigate through these change and others as they come up.
-You can select from a variety of ready-to-go tools that will help you efficiently and effectively design a listening plan to meet your needs, address the topics of most concern, and provide your organization with actionable results — all within your budget, so you can deliver a better employee experience.
+Whether you are fine tuning your retrurn to office strategy or ready to select from a variety of ready-to-go employee lisenting tools we've got you covered.
+Our tools will help you efficiently and effectively design a listening plan to meet your needs, address the topics of most concern, and provide your organization with actionable results — all within your budget, so you can deliver a better employee experience.